 In the Early Years Department at North West London Jewish Day School we work with children, parents, external agencies and the community to ensure the welfare and safety of children and to give them the very best start in life.
 All children are treated with respect, are helped to thrive and to be safe from any abuse in whatever form.
 To this end, we ensure that we create an environment to encourage children to develop a positive self-image, a sense of independence and autonomy in a way that is appropriate to their age and stage of development, provide a safe and secure environment for all children, always listen to children, provide an environment where practitioners are confident to identify where children and families may need intervention and seek the help they need and share information with other agencies as appropriate.
 Our EYFS has a clear commitment to protecting children and promoting welfare.
-All of our Early Years Staff have completed in-house Child Protection training and our Head of Early Years has completed Safeguarding and Child Protection training for the Early Years.
-Mrs Mailer liaises with the designated Child Protection Officer in cases of concern, who then in turn will liaise with local statutory children's services agencies as appropriate.
+All of our Early Years Staff have completed in-house Child Protection training and our Heads of Early Years has completed Safeguarding and Child Protection training for the Early Years.